 CSUN’s Deaf Education And Families (DEAF) Project empowers families with children who are Deaf or Hard of Hearing (DHH), connecting them with the most effective services and the greatest educational opportunities.
 The DEAF Project emphasizes educational programs that focus on children’s abilities, helping them lead productive and enriched lives.

-These resoucres offer a guide to create deaf friendly child cares centre.
-This includes tips to ensure a centre is ASL friendly and how to improve Deaf accessibility overall.
+These resources offer a guide to create a Deaf-friendly child care centre.
+They include tips to ensure a centre is ASL-friendly as well as how to improve overall Deaf accessibility.

 Deaf Friendly Childcare Centre Guide